Most people know there are certain things you can deduct from your taxes, like charitable donations or business expenses.

 The “1” withholding status means that a smaller amount of taxes will be withheld from your paycheck.
 This is ideal if you expect to get a refund when you file your return.

 If you use your car for business purposes, you can deduct a portion of your gas expenses.
 You’ll need to keep track of your mileage and receipts to claim this deduction.
+There are lots of apps for your phone that can help you to track your mileage and store receipts.

 You can deduct the cost of any office supplies that you use for your business.
 This includes things like pens, paper, ink, and toner.
 You’ll need to keep receipts for all of your purchases to claim this deduction.